digitalrebar/doc/user/webux/settings.rst

+.. ux_settings:

 Settings
 ========

-The "Settings" page has yet to be completed, and currently links to the "Deployment" page.
+The "Settings" page has yet to be completed.
+It currently links to the :ref:`ux_deployment` page.